What is the 25th Amendment?

 But he added that because the language of the amendment is "ambiguous," it leaves room for arguments related to mental incapacity.

-Raskin, a former constitutional law professor, is citing language in Section 4 — the final and longest section of the amendment — to make his argument.
+Raskin, a constitutional law professor, is citing language in Section 4 — the final and longest section of the amendment — to make his argument.

 "Section 4 of the #25thAmendment empowers Congress to create a body that can confront presidential incapacity," he tweeted Thursday.